lewisisgood/item-catalog/README.md

 # Item Catalog
 Source code for a item catalog tool.

 Item Catalog is a web application that provides a list of items within a variety of categories, and integrates third party user registration and authentication.
-Authenticated users have the ability to post, edit, and delete their own items.
+Authenticated users have the ability to add, edit, and delete their own items to a set of pre-determined categories.

+A JSON API is accessible for the whole catalog at http://localhost:8000/catalog.json , and for items in a category at http://localhost:8000/catalog/`category_name`/items.json , where category_name is substituted for a category e.g. Soccer.

 ### Prerequesites